 Instructions

 - Preheat the oven to 425°F. Line 2 baking sheets with parchment paper and set aside.
-Bring a pot with 2 quarts of water and 2 Tablespoons granulated sugar to boil.
+Bring a pot with 2 quarts of water and 2 Tablespoons of granulated sugar to boil.

 - Bake for 18-22 minutes or until golden brown.
 Let cool fully before slicing and serving.